Rust allows you to define feature flags to compile certain parts of a binary conditionally. The Cargo Book has an extensive section on them.

 pub mod my_module;

-The default features are listed under default of [features] section.
-If it’s not defined, it’s considered blank, so cargo build supplies nothing as feature to the build system.
+The default features are listed under the default key of the [features] section.
+If it’s not defined, it’s considered empty, so cargo build supplies no features to the build system by default.

-If you don’t want default features added automatically, you can use --no-default-features option in cargo.
+If you don’t want default features added automatically, you can use the --no-default-features option with cargo.

 Starting from Rust 1.60, dependencies can be tied to features.
-When you define a dependency in [dependencies] section, add optional = true to its options, and in [features] , use dep:package syntax.
+When you define a dependency in the [dependencies] section, add optional = true to its options.
+Then, in [features], use the dep:package syntax.

 [dependencies]